“Over one’s mind and over one’s body, the individual is sovereign.”

 So why do we permit this Orwellian prohibition of mental states to continue?
 In a word, fear.
 Psychedelic prohibition is a vast defense mechanism erected by the national ego.

 And we listen.
 The age-old pathology of ego worms its way through our personal behaviors and our laws, thwarting our growth as a culture.
 Make no mistake, the War on Drugs is a war on people.
-Our culture attempts to disguise it as a noble crusade, but there is nothing noble about the victims left in its wake.
+Our culture attempts to disguise it as a noble crusade, but there is nothing noble about ruining people’s lives for committing victimless thoughtcrimes.
 This is what makes prohibition so insidious—that we are not outraged, but accept it as the most natural and necessary thing in the world.

 We have no problem exploring some unknowns—we climb mountains, push the boundaries of knowledge with cutting-edge science, and even travel through the jet black void of space.
 In many disciplines we enjoy the process of discovery very much.